Andy-Python-Programmer/p5-studio/creator/README.md

 3. Type `cd <PROJECTNAME>`
 4. Run `p5-studio-creator serve`

+### Features

+1. Creates Project for you.
+2. Opens Live Server for you.

 It will create the project and open a liveserver in the default browser for you :)